Our Founder

 • Reminding authorities and the public that the U.S.-Japan treaty and the U.S. Constitution guaranteed basic human rights and freedoms of the Japanese in Hawaii.

 Today, The Hawaii Hochi newspaper is the only daily Japanese language newspaper in Hawaii.
-With its proud history, the paper covers local, national and international daily events and features stories six days a week.
-Its two-page English language section features articles from Japan as well as various legal notices at county and state levels.
+With its proud history, the paper covers local, national and international daily events and features stories five days a week.
+Its English language page features articles from Japan as well as various legal notices at county and state levels.

 The Hawaii Herald